edzq/TA-Qi/Assignment10.md

 # Assignment 10(Apr.
 11)

 ## Structure
-- One Question Template class (I named as QuestionFormat, this is the Parent class)
+- One class for Question Template (I named as QuestionFormat, this is the Parent class)
   - Fields:
     - points
     - difficulty